 It’s difficult to imagine the leap.
 Just two decades ago, computers in school were only found in computer labs.
 Now they are in every classroom.
 The value was slowly recognized, and even today, we cannot grasp what will come tomorrow.
 With that in mind, let’s take a look at how technology prepares students for the future.

-The argument is this: in the past, there was no other option.
+The argument is this: In the past, there was no other option.
 Then, we did not understand different styles of learning as well as we do today.
-In the past, we couldn’t see the future.
-But here it is.
 Today, technology is increasingly used for educational purposes.
 With balance, there are several benefits to using technology in the classroom:

 - Gamifying lessons – Static lessons are less likely to engage students.
 Using games, especially for younger students, helps to keep them engaged.